Muhaiminkpm/tasktango/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

-## Connection & Architecture Info
+## Connection Info for External Apps (Flutter, No-Code, etc.)

-This is a full-stack Next.js application, not a standalone backend.
-The backend logic is tightly integrated with the Next.js frontend using Server Actions and Server Components.
+It's important to understand that this project is a **full-stack Next.js application**, not a standalone backend API.
+The "backend" logic is handled by Next.js Server Actions, which are not exposed as REST or GraphQL endpoints that an external application can call.

+**Therefore, you cannot directly connect a separate Flutter or No-Code application to this backend as you would with a traditional API.**

+However, the information below explains how this Next.js application connects to Firebase, which can guide you if you choose to build a separate backend for your other applications.

-### 1. Firebase Configuration
+### 1. Firebase Client Configuration

-The client-side Firebase configuration is managed in `src/lib/firebase/client.ts` and uses the environment variables from your `.env.local` file:
+This is your public-facing Firebase configuration.
+It's safe to use in any client-side application.
+It is stored in your `.env.local` file and used in `src/lib/firebase/client.ts`.

 ```javascript
 const firebaseConfig = {